-A Level PE and Btec Level 3 Sport
+A Level PE and BTEC Level 3 Sport

-The PE department will be offering the AQA AS and A Level PE courses or the Btec Level 3 Sport.
+The PE department will be offering the A Level or the BTEC Level 3 Sport with a view to running the course best suited to the new cohort of applicants.
 We pride ourselves on providing the best opportunities for our students and will assess the needs of the group as they go through the application and interview process.

-Btec Level 2 Sport at Merit Standard or above, or GCSE PE grade C or above, or four GCSE grades (including Science) at grades A-C / 9-4.
+BTEC Level 2 Sport at Merit Standard or above, or GCSE PE grade C or above, or four GCSE grades (including Science) at grades $A^-C / 9-4$ .